-With less than 100 days to go before the 2019 Solheim Cup takes place at The Gleneagles Hotel in Perthshire, Sky Sports golf presenter Nick Dougherty decided to head north to check out the course and find out why Perthshire is such a draw for golfers and visitors alike.
+Early this year, ahead of the amazing 2019 Solheim Cup at The Gleneagles Hotel in Perthshire, Sky Sports golf presenter Nick Dougherty decided to head north to check out the course and find out why Perthshire is such a draw for golfers and visitors alike.

 Nick is a retired English golf professional, with three European tour victories to his name, and has a strong affinity with Scotland, the Home of Golf, having won the prestigious Alfred Dunhill Links Championship here in 2007.